ocbe-uio/trajpy/README.md

 # TrajPy

-Trajectory classification is a challenging task and fundamental for analysing the movement of nanoparticles, bacteria, cells and active matter in general.
+Trajectory analysis is a challenging task and fundamental for understanding the movement of living organisms in various scales.

-We propose TrajPy as an easy pythonic solution to be applied in studies that demand trajectory classification.
-It requires little knowledge of programming and physics to be used by nonspecialists.
+We propose TrajPy as an easy pythonic solution to be applied in studies that demand trajectory analysis.
+With a friendly graphic user interface (GUI) it requires little knowledge of computing and physics to be used by nonspecialists.

 TrajPy is composed of three main units of code:

-- The training data set is built using a **trajectory generator**
+- Basic usage:
+  - The GUI: it is where you interact with trajpy and the only thing you need to know to start using it
+- Advanced
-- **Features** are computed for characterizing the trajectories
+  - trajpy.py: it's the heart of trajpy, it computes the **Features** for characterizing the trajectories
-- The **classifier** built on Scikit-Learn.
+  - traj_generator.py: a **trajectory generator** that can be used to build a dataset for trajectory classification

 Our dataset and Machine Learning (ML) model are available for use, as well the generator for building your own database.